DataDog/documentation/content/en/developers/dogstatsd/_index.md

 2. [Restart your Agent][7].

 By default, DogStatsD listens on UDP port **8125**.
 If you need to change this, configure the `dogstatsd_port` option in the main [Agent configuration file][8], and restart the Agent.
-You can also configure DogStatsD to use a [Unix Domain Socket][9].
+You can also configure DogStatsD to use a [Unix domain socket][9].

 ### Code

-The following officials Datadog-DogStatsD client libraries are available for your code depending of its language:
+The following officials Datadog-DogStatsD client libraries are available for your code depending on its language:

 * [Python][10]
 * [Ruby][11]